rgglez/python-gpt-po/README.md

 ## Notes

-* You can find the name of the models and the pricing [here](https://openai.com/api/pricing/).
+* You can find the name of the OpenAI ChatGPT models and their pricing [here](https://openai.com/api/pricing/).
 * Learn about [gettext](https://www.gnu.org/software/gettext/) and the [format of PO files](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html).

 ## License